Skip to main content

 What to do: If the final URL is flagged, delete the text immediately.
 Legitimate delivery services never request payment or personal data via SMS links.

-Case 3: False positive on your domain
+Case 3: false positive on your domain

 What the tool reveals: Enter your domain to identify exactly which source flags it.
 Click the source's reference link to see the specific reason.